adhora7/Stm32-PCB-Design/README.md

 ![PCB Layout](3D_Models/3D_Model.jpg)

+*3D rendering of the STM32 PCB showing component placement and routing on the two-layer board.*
 ---

 *This project is ideal for embedded system developers who want a ready-to-use STM32 PCB design with USB interface and basic power management.*